-Mismarked images
+Mismarked Images

-Mismarked images is serious mistake.
+Mismarking images is a serious mistake.
 After the first incident, the CI will document counselling the student as to proper use and find out the reason why it occurred.
 After the second incident, the CI will inform the Clinical Coordinator, who will document counselling the student and may require additional action.
-A third incident will result in a letter grade cut in that clinical course.
-The 3 mismarks in the same semester or at same clinical site.
-9/2018; 8/2021
+A third incident in the same semester will result in a letter grade cut in that clinical course.

-Dress Code at Professional Meetings/Conferences:
+Dress Code at Professional Meetings/Conferences

-The student is representing the College at the conference.
+The student is representing the College at conferences or professional meetings.
 It is expected that the student will dress and behave professionally.
-The Southern polo and/or approved t-shirt may be permitted for competition.
+The Southern polo and/or approved t-shirt may be permitted.
 College and program policies are to be followed.

-Individual clinical instructors reserve the right to send a student home from clinic if these guidelines are not met.
+Individual clinical preceptors reserve the right to send a student home from clinic if these guidelines are not met.
 There will also be a reduction to total clinical time and assignments that could result in a grade reduction.
 Documentation will be placed in the student's file.